 The campervan registration process varies from state to state, but all states require you to provide the previous, original registration certificate in person at the transport customer service centre.

-You will also need to buy third-party insuranceOpens in a new tab. (a basic insurance policy covering you for injuring or damaging another vehicle or person) and provide proof when you visit the transport customer service centre.
+You will also need to buy third-party insurance (a basic insurance policy covering you for injuring or damaging another vehicle or person) and provide proof when you visit the transport customer service centre.
 If you’d prefer comprehensive insurance for your campervan, that is fine.

 Suppose you’re looking to buy a campervan that is not currently registered.
-In that case, you’ll need to buy an unregistered vehicle permit Opens in a new tab.and third-party insurance to allow you to make essential journeys only until you obtain the registration certificate.
+In that case, you’ll need to buy an unregistered vehicle permit and third-party insurance to allow you to make essential journeys only until you obtain the registration certificate.

 Valid Driver’s License